Zioan vs Slack: Self-Hosted Workspace vs Cloud Chat

 Chat: both strong, different models

 Slack's chat is mature and polished.
 Channels, threads, emoji reactions, message pinning, and app integrations all work well.
-The ecosystem of third-party integrations is massive — over 2,600 apps connect to Slack.
+The ecosystem of third-party integrations is massive, with over 2,600 apps connecting to Slack.

 Beyond chat: where Zioan goes further